amsyarzero/kikurice/README.md

 Each window manager in the list will be linked to its respective document that contains related instructions and whatnot.
 The list is not concrete; I may add more if needed.

 ## What are the core apps
-*NOTE: As the name suggests, these are core dependencies of Kikurice.
+*NOTE: These are core dependencies of Kikurice.
 If you want to use alternatives, do so at your own risk.*

-Info on how to implement Kikurice's dotfiles are shown in [this wiki page](https://github.com/amsyarzero/kikurice/wiki/Applications).
+Info on how to implement Kikurice's dotfiles for these apps are shown in [this wiki page](https://github.com/amsyarzero/kikurice/wiki/Applications).

 <table>
   <tr>